sinclairzx81/appex/readme.md

 <a name="wildcard_functions" />
 ### wildcard_functions

-Appex supports wildcard/ url parameter arguments with functions named 'wildcard'.
-Wildcard are special in the regard they support more than one augment other than the context, for which url arguments will be mapped.
+Appex supports url arguments with functions named 'wildcard'.
+Wildcard functions are special in the regard they support more than one argument (other than the context)  for which url parameters will be mapped.

 ```javascript
 export module blogs {